 The company expanded its operations by gradually incorporating other banks into its structure under the supervision of the Government of India.
 This milestone is reflected in the new logo, which features the unique concept of a key.

-The emblem is built using the bank’s name’s text, forming the key’s vertical shaft.
+The emblem is built using the bank’s name, forming the key’s vertical shaft.
 Each letter serves as a visual reference to the teeth of a key, representing the process of uniting banks into a single system under the SBI brand.
-The name is highlighted in bold font, with a slogan beneath describing the bank’s role as a financial partner for the entire country.
+The name is highlighted in bold, with a slogan below it that describes the bank’s role as a financial partner for the entire country.

 On the right side, a blue vertical stripe symbolizes the key’s head, while a keyhole is depicted on the left.
 This design conveys accessibility to SBI’s financial services and technologies.

-An interesting detail is the shape of the keyhole, which resembles the outline of Kankaria Lake, a well-known artificial reservoir with an adjacent park in India.
+An interesting detail is the keyhole’s shape, which resembles the outline of Kankaria Lake, a well-known artificial reservoir in India with an adjacent park.
 The blue color reinforces the association with water, drawing a parallel between the reservoir’s fullness and the bank’s gradual expansion into new regions of the country.
 All these elements are tied to India’s cultural heritage.

 Shekhar Kamat from the National Institute of Design designed the logo, which reflects functionality, national symbols, and the themes of unity and progress.